Microsoft Word Training Courses

 Microsoft Office Series

-Avantix Learning offers a wide variety of Microsoft Word training courses at the introduction, intermediate and advanced level for Word 2010, 2013, 2016, 2019 or 365.
-Public courses are offered in downtown Toronto.
+Avantix Learning offers a wide variety of Microsoft Word training courses at the introduction, intermediate and advanced level for Word 2013, 2016, 2019 or 365 online or in Toronto.
+Public courses (live classroom) are offered in downtown Toronto.
 We also offer courses in virtual classroom format.
 Learn how to use powerful tools and save time using Microsoft Word to automatically enter text or graphics, format documents using styles, create tables and advanced tables of contents, use sections, enter and edit fields, generate mail merges and use many other powerful tools in Microsoft Word.

 Microsoft Word Learning Path